 Featured image: ArtPrize, Installation Award – ‘Society of 23’s Locker Dressing Room’ at the city water building by the richard app gallery, by Jeffrey Augustine Songco.
 Courtesy of ArtPrize.

 Future Generation Art Prize

-One of the most renowned biannual awards, the Future Generation Art Prize brings together the best of the art world, promoting the young generation of artists.
-One of the most renowned art awards dedicated to young talents, it is dedicated to the artists aged 35 and younger, who work in any medium.
+One of the most renowned biannual visual art awards, the Future Generation Art Prize brings together the best of the art world, promoting the young generation of artists.
+One of the most renowned art awards dedicated to young talents, it is open to the artists aged 35 and younger, who work in any medium.
 Their patron artists are Andreas Gursky, Jeff Koons, Damien Hirst and Takashi Murakami.